Do you have ADHD?

 ✨ As ADHD brains, it’s easy to overlook that.

-✨ Weekly trainings (usually 1-2 recordings ranging from 10-45 minutes total; faster if you like to listen at 1.5x speed 😉)
+Weekly trainings: ~15-20 minutes on average (faster if you like to listen at 1.5x speed 😉)

-✨ Workbook with action steps and journaling prompts (I recommend 5-15 minutes, 3-4 days per week.)
+Workbook with action steps and journaling prompts: 5-15 minutes, 3-4 days per week.

 ✨ Attaining the tools and skills over the next four months can help you increase your effectiveness and efficiency going forward.